Apprenticeship Office: Fact sheets, forms and documents

 • the qualification has been achieved in an employment-based training arrangement.

-In order to undertake an assessment of a trade certificate application where the AQF qualification has been achieved interstate, the applicant will be required to submit a copy of their AQF certificate and academic transcript along with the following application form.
+In order to undertake an assessment of a trade certificate application where the AQF qualification has been achieved interstate, the applicant will be required to submit a copy of their AQF certificate, academic transcript, and photographic ID along with the following application form.

 Fact sheet and form: Applying for a WA trade certificate for interstate tradespeople